VladimirPoplavsky/Stock_Price_prediction/README.md

 ![png](output_51_1.png)

-### Here on the graph we can see that althought 93% accuracy can be considered solid the prediction line is always "too late" and cannot keep up with actula value
+### Here on the graph we can see that although 93% accuracy can be considered solid the prediction line is always "too late" and cannot keep up with actual value

-### While stock market is not changing a lot ( 5% a day) our model can be used, Othervise it will cause or Partfolio to crush
+### While the stock market is not changing a lot ( 5% a day) our model can be used, Otherwise it will cause our Portfolio to crush

 ```python